NC State Extension

 Description

-A spectacular hybrid between two North American congeners: B. aquifolium ‘Golden Abundance’ and its rare Mexican counterpart, B. lanceolata.
+Mahonia J.C.
+Rauston, a spectacular hybrid developed by Tom Ranney and his team at NC State University, is a cross between two North American congeners: B. aquifolium ‘Golden Abundance’ and its rare Mexican counterpart, B. lanceolata.
 The result is a cold-hardy, medium-sized shrub with billowy plumes of golden flowers in late winter.
-This hybrid picked up its cold hardiness and smaller stature from its Occidentale mother and its Danza de los Voladores flair and tough constitution from its Mexicanum father.

-Brilliant flowers are borne on 12″ long panicles.
+Brilliant, infertile flowers are borne on 12″ long panicles.
 Cold hardy to USDA zone 6.
-Single-node cuttings root readily from firm wood with moderate auxin treatment.
-Does not reseed and is highly infertile.
 The shrub can be pruned, but keep in mind that next season's blossoms and fruit will appear on old growth.
 Developed at NC State University, this plant was named in honor of the late Dr. J.C.
 Raulston, the first director of the NC State University Arboretum (now the JC Raulston Arboretum).
 Dr. Raulston had a keen interest in both Mahonia and Mexican flora, so it is particularly fitting to name this plant after him.
-In further honor of J.C.’s legacy of sharing plants, please pass it along freely.
+I

 More information on Berberis.